garenthoms/garenthoms.github.io/README.md

 ### Professional Objective
 ---
-  Dedicated Promotions & Developer Specialist helping Jamaican grocers digitize in-store deals through Telegram.
-I take raw store data such as barcodes, shelf tag photos, or lists and instantly publish them to a professional digital storefront.
+Dedicate myself to helping Jamaican grocers digitize their in-store deals through Telegram.
+I take raw store data such as barcodes, shelf tag photos, or lists and instantly publish them to a professional digital flyer.
 My goal is to bridge the gap between your store shelves and your customers phones with zero extra work for your staff.

 ### How I Help Your Store Grow
 ---
 - **Barcode to Live Workflow:** There is no software for you to learn.
 Simply send a photo or text of your barcodes along with the Regular and Discount prices via Telegram.
 I handle the scanning, product matching, and digital publishing immediately.